Monstresi/Python-lan-chat-app/README.md

 Message Encryption: Security is a top priority.
 The app encrypts messages to ensure that your conversations remain private and secure within the local network.

+Ensure that the firewall on the listener device allows for connection to the port (8787 by default)
 ##Dependencies
 pip3 install rsa